mitsuthar/second-dimension-support-for-google-charts/README.md

 second-dimension-support-for-google-charts
 ==========================================

-a plugin code for second dimension support in google charts (for chart type like column chart, bar chart, line chart etc.)
+a plugin code for second dimension support in google charts (for chart types like column chart, bar chart, line chart etc.)